Ga naar Nederlandstalige tekst

 Nameof:Here you can choose a name for the HRTF

-the sound you hear should originated from speakers at an angle of 30
+is correct, the sound you hear should originated from speakers at an

-degrees behind of you.
-If the sounds seems to come more from the center,
+angle of 30 degrees behind of you.
+If the sounds seems to come more

-sound direction than the information of the damping.
-The brain could not
+the information of the damping.
+The brain could not solve this

 Adjusting the level of damping to the right HRTF level made this more

-damping are no longer conflicting.
-Exactly this is the reason for creating
+of damping are no longer conflicting.
+Exactly this is the reason for

-your own HRTF, and why headphone listening with the sound-processing from
+creating your own HRTF, and why headphone listening with the

 Test both buttons for all frequencies again with the “HalfPulse checkbox” checked.